How to breastfeed

 - Crying — This is a late feeding cue.
 Try to breastfeed your baby before she starts to cry.

 Feed your baby when she’s hungry.
-For most newborns, this is about eight to 12 times over 24 hours.
-That’s about once every 2 to 3 hours.
+This is called on-demand feeding.
+Most newborns eat about eight to 12 times over 24 hours, which is about once every 2 to 3 hours.
 But each baby is different.
 Your baby may want to feed more often or less often.
 As your baby grows, her feeding patterns may change, and she may go longer between feedings.

 To make nighttime feedings easier, put the baby’s crib in your room.
 Just don’t sleep with the baby in your bed.

-Most babies feed for 15 to 30 minutes at a time at one breast.
-It’s OK if your baby takes more or less time.
+Let your baby feed as long as she wants at one breast.
+This is called feeding unlimited at the breast.
+This usually takes about 15 to 30 minutes.
+Your baby may take more or less time.
 When she is finished with one breast, burp her.
 Then switch her to feed from the other breast.
 It’s OK if she only wants to nurse from one breast.
 Just be sure to start her on the other breast at the next feeding.
 Let your baby end breastfeeding on her own.

 Lots of new moms ask this question.
 Your body is pretty amazing.
 As you breastfeed, your body learns when your baby needs more milk.
 Your body makes exactly the right amount for your baby.
 But what if you’re still not sure he’s eating enough?
 Your baby is probably getting enough milk if he: